felipeharker/alexandria-lab/artificial-intelligence-dataset/llm-master.md

 ### description

-document holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with llm.
+document holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with llm. the llm can and should reference this document when writing new code.

 ## general instructions